 - Develop a teaching philosophy/dossier that aligns key beliefs about teaching and learning to sources of evidence drawn from participation in the certificate program

-By taking designated short courses and completing a capstone learning project, you will earn five individual badges.
+By taking designated short courses and completing a capstone project, you can earn up to five individual badges.
 Each badge has its own requirements.
-Once you have successfully completed all five badges, you will be eligible to receive the Graduate Student Certificate in University Teaching and Learning.
+Once you have successfully completed any four out of five badges, you will be eligible to apply for the Graduate Student Certificate in University Teaching and Learning.